 Portion-control is of course key and baking an entire cake can be risky business during these lengthy days in lockdown.
-The struggle is real and the driving inspiration behind this (eggless) recipe for smaller chocolate cakes, perfectly proportioned for individual servings!
+The struggle is real and the driving inspiration behind this eggless recipe, perfectly proportioned for single (mini!) servings of chocolate cake!

-You can enjoy them as single layer cakes, crowned with a simple but infallible buttercream frosting.
-Or on the days you’re feeling a tad more decadent, stack them in two’s layered with clouds of frosting for a modest double-tiered treat!
+You can enjoy these cakes as single layer cakes, crowned with a simple but infallible buttercream or chocolate fudge frosting.
+Or on the days you’re feeling a tad more decadent, stack them in two’s layered with clouds of frosting for a modest double-tiered treat.

-- 1/2 cup light brown sugar (for a less rich flavour, use 1/4 cup brown sugar + 1/4 cup granulated sugar)
+- ½ cup light brown sugar (for a less rich flavour, use ¼ cup brown sugar + ¼ cup caster sugar)

 - 2 tbsp milk